 Bananas ripen quickly, and if not stored properly, they will turn brown in a few days.
-Unless you are making banana bread, you want to keep them firm and yellow as long as possible.
+Unless you are making banana bread, you want to keep it firm and yellow as long as possible.

 There are quite a few banana storage hacks; some work better than others.
-The latest one that is becoming increasingly popular is a storage bag that promises to keep bananas from ripening and keeping them fresh for up to 2 weeks.
+The latest one that is becoming increasingly popular is a storage bag that promises to keep bananas from ripening and keep them fresh for up to 2 weeks.

 Seems like the best storage method you can find, but does the banana storage bag actually make any difference, and if so, how?